riparias/gbif-alert/README.md

 ### Dependencies

-Let's try to frequently update dependencies.
+We try to frequently update dependencies.
 Process is:

 - Backend: `$ poetry update`
 - Frontend: `$ npm-check -u`